Dan Perri: Early life

-Dan Perri was born in New York on August 11, 1945.
 In 1949 his family moved to Los Angeles to be close to his father's parents, but his mother was unhappy there.
 Over the next few years Perri's family moved back and forth between LA and New York.
 Eventually his parents divorced and the young Dan stayed with his mother, who was an artist and encouraged his talent.
-At the age of twelve Perri set up a small sign painting business on Long Island, selling signage to local stores, markets bars and restaurants.
+At the age of twelve Perri set up a small sign painting business on Long Island, selling signage to local stores, markets, bars and restaurants.

 At school, Perri's talents were fostered by his art teacher, Barbara Brooks, a former Madison Avenue advertising agency art director who had moved into teaching.
 She encouraged him to read books, design manuals, and various advertising industry publications such as Graphis publications and Communication Arts magazine.
 After leaving school in 1963, Perri served a short apprenticeship at Hixson & Jorgensen, an advertising agency on Wilshire Boulevard in LA.
 Around 1964 he went to study at the Art Center College of Design in Pasadena for a year and a half, before dropping out and going to a local college.
 Around this time, he started to design graphics for local businesses and album covers for small record companies.

 Career

 Perri made contact with the film graphics designer Saul Bass and began to pester him for work at his studio on Sunset Boulevard.
 Eventually Perri found work with Bass through his illustrator, Art Goodman.
 During his service in the US Navy, Perri served on the USS Repose and designed an on-board newspaper, entitled The Repose Reprise.

-After serving in the navy, Perri went to work with Cinefx alongside Phill Norman, Wayne Fitzgerald Don Record, and a former school friend, Steve Smith.
+After serving in the navy, Perri went to work with Cinefx alongside Phill Norman, Wayne Fitzgerald, Don Record, and a former school friend, Steve Smith.
 After a year, both Perri and Smith quit and went on to form their own independent design studio, Perri & Smith.
 The pair worked together from 1969 to 1973, mostly on small, low-budget television features, but their credits also included films such as Electra Glide in Blue and a number of Gene Corman's blaxploitation films.
 The designers were often exploited and clients sometimes failed to pay, and eventually the business folded.